Barun-kumar-shaw/Barun-kumar-shaw/README.md

 ---

 ### 👨‍🔧 About Me
-I am a dedicated **First-Year (Second Semester) Mechanical Engineering** student at **NIT Rourkela**.
+I am a dedicated **First-Year (Second Semester) Mechanical Engineering** student at **NIT Kolkata (NARULA INSTITUTE OF TECHNOLOGY)**.
 While I am building my foundation in core engineering principles, I am already passionate about going beyond the syllabus by using coding and 3D modeling to solve physical problems.

 - 🚀 **Current Focus:** Mastering 3D CAD Design, automating engineering calculations with Python, and exploring the basics of Aerodynamics.
 - ⚙️ **Core Competencies:** Engineering Mechanics, Engineering Drawing, Physics Simulations, and Python Programming.